Skip to content

 The Tomb of Gul Baba: An Award-winning Monument

 Completely renovated in 2018, the Tomb of Gul Baba was granted two awards of excellence in the same competition from the International Real Estate Federation (FIABCI).
-The monument won the golden award for Public Infrastructure and the silver award for Heritage at the 2020 Prix d’Excellence Awards.
+At the 2020 Prix d’Excellence Awards, the monument won the golden award for Public Infrastructure and the silver award for Heritage.

-FIABCI had evaluated prestigious projects and decided to give the award of excellence to the Tomb of Gul Baba for its superior architectural quality and landscape design.
+FIABCI evaluated prestigious projects and decided to award the Tomb of Gul Baba an excellence award for its superior architectural quality and landscape design.

 Tomb of Gul Baba